-I hope distributed is not the new default5 minutes to read
+I hope distributed is not the new default

 It’s in vogue to say that COVID-19 has changed the nature of work forever and that many of us won’t be going back to the office.